mongodb/mongo-csharp-driver/benchmarks/MongoDB.Driver.Benchmarks/README.md

 This suite implements the benchmarks described in this [spec](https://github.com/mongodb/specifications/blob/master/source/benchmarking/benchmarking.rst).

-## Running the Benchmarks
+## Running the Driver Benchmarks

 - Run `/scripts/download-data.sh` to download the data used for the benchmarks.
 Make sure to run the download script and the benchmarks from the benchmark root (directory containing this README).
-- Run `dotnet run -c Release` which will start the benchmark runner and give you the option to select which benchmarks to run.
+- Run `dotnet run -c Release -- --driverBenchmarks` which will start the benchmark runner and give you the option to select which benchmarks to run.
 Follow the prompts on the console.
 Make sure to have a mongod instance running on localhost (or you can specify a custom connection string by setting the `MONGODB_URI` environment variable).
 You can set the environment variable as an exported console variable or using the `--envVars KEY:VALUE` option with the command for running the benchmarks.
-   (e.g `dotnet run -c Release -- --envVars MONGODB_URI:"ConnectionString"`)
+   (e.g `dotnet run -c Release -- --driverBenchmarks --envVars MONGODB_URI:"ConnectionString"`)

-You can also select the benchmarks to run directly on the command for running the benchmarks as such `dotnet run -c Release -- --fitler "*BenchmarkClassName*"`.
+You can also select the benchmarks to run directly on the command for running the benchmarks as such `dotnet run -c Release -- --driverBenchmarks --fitler "*BenchmarkClassName*"`.
 The benchmarks are also grouped into categories namely: BSONBench, WriteBench
 ReadBench, ParallelBench, SingleBench, MultiBench and DriverBench.
-So if you wanted to only run the WriteBench benchmarks, you can do so as follows: `dotnet run -c Release -- --anyCategories "WriteBench"`.
+So if you wanted to only run the WriteBench benchmarks, you can do so as follows: `dotnet run -c Release -- --driverBenchmarks --anyCategories "WriteBench"`.

 Note: You can provide multiple categories but the `--anyCategories` option will select benchmarks that belong to any of the categories.
 You can use the `--allCategories` option to select benchmarks that belong to all the provided categories.